 - Register to vote in Florida

-- File a Declaration of Domicile with Collier County
+- File a Declaration of Domicile with the Collier County Clerk of Courts

-- Update your address with financial institutions and the IRS
+- Update your address with banks, brokerages, Social Security Administration, and the IRS

 Pros and Cons of Retiring to Naples